 "Admissions officers don't care if they come from a town of a hundred or a town of one million," said Mr. Keating, a Republican.
-Vermont's Gov. Howard Dean, a ultimately save money.
-"Without it we will surely fail in our mission to control costs in education," he said.

 Vermont's Gov. Howard Dean, a Democrat in another rural state, said he was advocating more state spending on technology because it provides opportunity and can ultimately save money.